-As noted under the caption "PROJECTED CASH FLOW AND DEBT SERVICE TABLE- Characteristics of Initial Pledged Agreements", 73.0% of the aggregate principal amount of the Initial Pledged Agreements are secured by revenues of the water and/or wastewater system of the related Participant and 27.0% of the aggregate principal amount are secured by the general obligation of the related Participant.
-IEPA may require a separate reserve for any subordinate revenue loans to a Participant.
+As noted under the caption "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements", as of June 30, 2017, 72.3% of the aggregate principal amount of the Initial Pledged Agreements having an outstanding balance are secured by revenues of the water and/or wastewater system of the related Participant, 24.7% of the aggregate principal amount are secured by the general obligation of the related Participant, and 3.0% of the aggregate principal amount are secured by other revenue sources of the related Participant.

 IEPA further has a separate payment intercept authority pursuant to Section 10.05 of the State Comptroller Act (15 ILCS 405) which it may use, in its discretion, to secure the repayment obligations under a Pledged Agreement of a Participant.
+Additionally, IEPA may require a separate reserve for any subordinate revenue loans to a Participant.